MobleyLab/blues-water-hopping-paper/SI/water-hopping-supplementary-documents/scripts/README.md

 Additional details of individual system setups are available in the paper.

+if I wanted to use this to reproduce one of your calculations, what exactly should I do and in what files?

+## Usage
+Steps for reproducing a calculation:
+- Equilibration: update `example.yaml` with input files and specify `nstepsMD`.
+In `example.py`, uncomment lines pertainning to minimization and MD.
+Use `example.pbs`to execute `example.py` on a cluster (TSCC in this case).
+- BLUES simulation: In `example.py` use the `.rst7` output file from equilibration as input (lines 9-11) and comment out lines which pertain to energy minimization and plain MD.
+In `example.yaml`, update the number of  MD steps to use per BLUES cycle in `nstepsMD`, the number of NCMC steps to use per BLUES cycle in `nstepsNC` and the total number of blues cycles in `nIter`.
+In `example.yaml`, use `restraints`  to apply positional restraints using AmberMask syntax (some examples can be found here https://amber-md.github.io/pytraj/latest/atom_mask_selection.html).
+If restraints are used, make sure to uncomment the appropriate lines in `example.py` to restrain atoms in both the MD and alchemical system.
+In `WaterTranslation.py` on line 117, input desired radius for defining a sphere and the residue name of the water in the system.
+Input a PDB of the system on line 124.
+Input the protein residue name in line 135 and indicate the specific atom that the radius will span from in line 143.
+Use `example.pbs`to execute `example.py` again.

 ### Manifest

 - `example.py`: Example python script for running simulations.
 Requires `example.yaml` and `WaterTranslation.py`.